 Disclaimer: YoungWilliams does not endorse the reports or opinions expressed by non-YoungWilliams authors, nor do we endorse the entities that initially released or published the materials posted on our website.

-Hill v.
-Hill (North Carolina 2018)
+Simms v.
+Bolger (North Carolina 2019)

 A lump sum payment is properly considered non-recurring income for child support, doesn’t necessarily require a deviation from the guidelines, and evidence is needed to show that making such a payment will impact future income.
 The father filed to modify his child support obligation.

 Watauga County v.
 Shell (North Carolina 2019)